rfiolka/social-media-firebase-project/README.md

 * Create and submit post that has Title and Description
 * Only logged in users can view posts
 * Logged in users can like or dislike a post
-* Username is displayed next to a its post
+* Username is displayed next to its post

 # Visuals